dougeby/IntuneDocs/InTuneDocs/DeployUse/prepare-ios-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md

 # required metadata

 title: Wrap iOS apps with the Intune App Wrapping Tool | Microsoft Intune
-description: Use the information in this topic to learn how to wrap your iOS apps without modifying the code of the app itself.
+description: Use the information in this topic to learn how to wrap your iOS apps without changing the code of the app itself.
 Prepare the apps so you can apply mobile app management policies.
 keywords:
 author: karthikaramanms.author: karaman
 manager: angrobe